LUAN-Peter/studyNotes/docs/algorithm/dualPointer.md

 **Output**: 5, nums = \[1, 1, 2, 2, 3\]

 ### Thinking:
-We can deduct that if `nums[i] == nums[i - 2]`, the number of value in `i` position will be 2 or more, because it is a sorted array.
+We can deduce that if `nums[i] == nums[i - 2]`, the value in `i` position will be 2 or more because it is a sorted array.
 So we can consider using **Fast-Slow Pointers** - to maintains a slow pointer and a fast pointer.
-The slow pointer records the position of the actual array we want to return, that is to say point to the end of the result array.
-Though we do not cut the array, can we still get the result from the first `slow` number of the array.
+The slow pointer records the position of the actual array we want to return, pointing to the end of the result array.
+Though we do not cut the array, we still get the result from the first `slow` number.
 The fast pointer records the position we are checking.

 ### Solution:
 ```js